-This Oats Upma recipe is very easier to make, which does not consume much of your busy morning timings.
-Researchers ask to go for fiber-rich food for the breakfast, which keeps you active throughout the day.
+This Oats Upma recipe is easy to make and does not consume much of your busy morning timings.
+Researchers ask you to go for fiber-rich food for breakfast, which keeps you active throughout the day.

-This is one such recipe which gives enough fiber and energy for the remaining day.
+This is one such recipe that gives enough fiber and energy for the remaining day.

-Oats Upma can be made in any type of oats whether it is quick, ready-made oats or old fashioned rolled out oats.
-If you are planning to make upma from quicker oats, then reduce the amount of water from the ingredients list.
+Oats Upma can be made in any type, whether quick, ready-made, or old-fashioned rolled-out oats.
+If you plan to make upma from more immediate oats, reduce the amount of water from the ingredients list.

-Today I went with rolled oats, as I felt it gives out great texture for every bite.
-Keeping it in the low flame, and stirring occasionally give out the best result for the texture and the taste.
+Today, I went with rolled oats, which gave out great texture for every bite.
+Keeping it in a low flame and occasionally stirring gives the best result for the surface and the taste.